 As a continuation of this research and coursework, honors students are also required to register for L48 4961 in the spring, although only one of the two honors courses can count for the Anthropology major.
 Adjustments to the registration requirement may be considered on a case-by-case basis.
 Class meetings incorporate workshops on how to prepare a research poster and thesis abstract, how to present a research poster, group writing sessions, and progress exercises.
 Your thesis advisor, in consultation with the Honors Coordinator, is responsible for assigning you letter grades for both courses.
 Students planning to graduate in December should contact Prof. E.A.
 Quinn, as a different timeline applies.

 Most advisors ask for a near-final draft of the thesis in mid-February in order to read it carefully, suggest revisions, and give the student time to make necessary changes before early March, when two other committee members must receive their copies.
 The honors thesis is evaluated by a three-member examining committee whose members are selected by the sponsoring advisor in consultation with the student and the Honors Coordinator.
 This three-member committee evaluates the quality of the thesis and suggests revisions.
-A full draft of the thesis must be received by all committee members by no later than March 26, 2018, the Monday after Spring Break.
+A full draft of the thesis must be received by all committee members by a set deadline, typically the Monday after Spring Break.
 Shortly thereafter, the committee makes its recommendations to the College of Arts and Sciences on the highest level of honors to be awarded to the thesis.
 While the level of Honors is contingent on GPA, the quality of the thesis is also a substantial consideration.
 At least one member of the committee, other than the principal thesis advisor, must be an anthropology faculty member.
 The third member can be from another academic department.
-The final, spiral-bound copy of the thesis, with all changes required by the committee, is due by Friday, April 27th, the last day of classes.
+The final, spiral-bound copy of the thesis, with all changes required by the committee, is due by the last day of classes.
 For students graduating in December, please see the Honors Coordinator for time schedule.

 Thesis Format and Length